 Heavily influenced by the Beatles, Doors, and other rock bands in the 1960s, Nancy Wilson, along with her older sister Ann Wilson, joined the hard rock assemblage Heart in 1974.
 Singing backup vocals, songwriting, and playing guitar, Nancy’s voice is more alto than Ann’s savage contralto.
 Together the duo comprised some of rock’s most spectacular vocals in the 1970s (and well beyond).
 Notably, Nancy sang the lead on “These Dreams,” Heart first #1 hit on Billboard’s Hot 100.
 Playing an impressive range of styles on the guitar, Nancy was ranked as the eighth best female guitarist ever by Gibson in 2016.
 Nancy continues to perform and record with Heart, most recently on Live in Atlantic City (2019).
 In 2021 Wilson produced the solo album, You and Me.

 Birthday: February 11, 1962

 Sheryl Crow has a slew of awards for her rock and roll career, including nine Grammy Awards.
-She sings, writes songs, and can play numerous musical instruments–guitar, bass, keyboards, mandolin, and many others.
+She sings, writes songs, and can play numerous musical instruments: guitar, bass, keyboards, mandolin, and many others.
 She’s also been an actress and a producer.
-Sheryl can also play a variety of styles, including hip-hop, country and Cole Porter American pop.
-As Sheryl once said, she likes anything with a drum beat.
+Crow can also play a variety of styles, including hip-hop, country and Cole Porter American pop.
+As she once said, she likes anything with a drum beat.